gregsaun/bear_extruder_and_x_axis/README.md

 ## Compatibility

-:warning: Original extruder and X axis is **NOT** compatible with this project!
-Belt path, X motor position, screws positions and length (...) differ.

-This project is compatible with [Bear Upgrade](https://github.com/gregsaun/prusa_i3_bear_upgrade) frame as well as original Prusa 3D printers.
+:warning: This extruder and x-ends are matched to each other and cannot be used separately.
+As a unit, they are completely compatible with stock Prusa MK2.5, MK3, Bear Upgraded MK2.5, and Bear Upgraded MK3.